-Northwestern Wyoming is a sprawling, open-air zoo.
-Here, forests, mountains, clear-running streams and verdant meadows nourish wolves, bison and bears - not too mention elk, eagles and bighorn sheep.
+Wyoming is a sprawling, open-air zoo with more than 600 species to see.
+Forests, mountains, clear-running streams and verdant meadows nourish wolves, bison and bears - not too mention elk, eagles and bighorn sheep.
 These are nature's own wild creatures, not docile animals, that allow you briefly into their world - from a safe distance.
+Known as one of the few places in the United States where you can see wildlife from all major highways, bring your binoculars, camera and more film than you think you'll ever need because over half of the state's 97,914 square miles is public land, wild and free for you to enjoy.
 Remember - in national parks, it's against the law to approach within 100 yards of a bear while you are on foot, or within 25 yards of other wildlife.

 Wolves, Grizzlies, Bison and Swan

 Yellowstone National Park is full of wildlife.
 But what are the best places to spot specific animals?
 For wolves, the Lamar Valley marks the confluence of the Hellroaring, Slough Creek, Agate Creek and Druid packs.
 Your best bet is early summer, which is denning time for these packs.
 With the elk and bison herds that congregate in the valley, food is never far away from the park's top predator.
 Use spotting scopes or binoculars to watch these animals as they lope to and from the hunt.
 Grizzly bears sometimes can be spied high atop the valley's ridge lines in early summer, when they like to romp in waning snowfields.
 Throughout summer and into the fall, the Hayden Valley is certain to be home to bison herds, while trumpeter swans and other waterfowl can be seen on the Yellowstone River near Fishing Bridge.
 A sure bet for elk is Mammoth Hot Springs, where these antlered animals like to lounge on the lawns.